erictran966/Azure-Honeynet-Project/README.md

 ## Conclusion

-In this project, a mini honeynet was set up in Microsoft Azure, and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was used to trigger alerts and create incidents based on the ingested logs.
-Metrics were measured in the insecure environment before applying security controls and then again after implementing security measures.
-The results showed a significant reduction in security events and incidents after the security controls were applied, demonstrating their effectiveness.
+In this project, a mini honeynet was deployed in Microsoft Azure, with various log sources integrated into a Log Analytics workspace.
+Microsoft Sentinel was configured to trigger alerts and automatically create incidents based on the logs ingested from the honeynet environment.
+Metrics were collected in two stages: first, in the insecure environment prior to the application of any security controls, and then again after implementing a series of security measures.

+The results showed a marked reduction in security events and incidents following the application of security controls, highlighting their effectiveness in mitigating potential threats.
+This included a significant decrease in unauthorized access attempts, suspicious activities, and other malicious behaviors that were prevalent in the unsecured state.

-It is important to note that if the network resources had been heavily utilized by regular users, more security events and alerts might have been generated during the 24-hour period following the implementation of the security controls.
+It's important to note that if the network resources had been actively utilized by regular users during the 24-hour monitoring period after the security controls were implemented, there could have been an increase in security events and alerts.
+This would have provided additional data points for assessing the effectiveness of the controls under real-world usage conditions.